awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 The initial state of a deregistering target is `draining`\.
 After the deregistration delay elapses, the deregistration process completes and the state of the target is `unused`\.
 If the target is part of an Auto Scaling group, it can be terminated and replaced\.

 If a deregistering target has no in\-flight requests and no active connections, Elastic Load Balancing immediately completes the deregistration process, without waiting for the deregistration delay to elapse\.
-However, even though target deregistration is complete, the status of the target will be displayed as `draining` until the deregistration delay elapses\.
+However, even though target deregistration is complete, the status of the target is displayed as `draining` until the deregistration delay timeout expires\.
+After the timeout expires, the target transitions to an `unused` state\.

 If a deregistering target terminates the connection before the deregistration delay elapses, the client receives a 500\-level error response\.